-- If you enjoy performing music and want to improve. - If you enjoy creating your own music (on instruments or composing software) and want to learn more. - If you enjoy being creative and want innovative and creative lessons. - In recent research, results show that a comprehensive school student who typically takes nine GCSEs would expect to get a higher grade in one or two of their other subjects if they studied GCSE music, or a higher grade in at least three subjects if they achieved a graded instrumental/vocal music qualification at grade 4 or above. - If you want to exercise your brain and become cleverer!
+- If you enjoy performing music and want to improve. - If you enjoy creating your own music (on instruments or composing software) and want to learn more. - If you enjoy being creative and want innovative lessons with independence and creative freedom. - If you want to develop strong transferrable skills that are looked for by employers, universities and colleges. - In recent research, results show that a student who typically takes nine GCSEs would expect to get a higher grade in one or two of their other subjects if they studied GCSE music, or a higher grade in at least three subjects if they achieved a graded instrumental/vocal music qualification at grade 4 or above. - If you want to exercise your brain and become cleverer!
 Learning to read music and play an instrument/voice increases your IQ.